1. When is the best time to visit Ijen?

 5. How difficult is the hike to the crater rim?

-6. Can I go down to the crater floor where the miners are?
+6. Can I go down to the crater floor for a closer look at the blue flame?

 Our guide will only be able to lead you up to the crater rim, as this is part of the Indonesian National Park regulations.
-However, at your own risk (and not recommended), it is possible to arrange for a local miner to bring you down to the crater floor where you can take a clearer look at the blue flames and the lake.
-The hike is approximately 1km (one way), and will take you about 45 mins.
+However, at your own risk (and not recommended), it is possible to arrange for a local guide (ex-miner) to bring you down to the crater floor where you can take a clearer look at the blue flames and the lake.
+The hike is approximately 500m (one way), and will take you about 45 mins.
 This section of the trail is steep, rocky and can be precarious if you are not careful.
 While hiking, priority of the way should always be given to the miners who carry up to 70kg of the sulphur weight.
-This extra cost of hiring the miner is not included in our tour package and is only payable by cash on the day itself.
+This extra cost of hiring the guide is not included in our tour package and is only payable by cash on the day itself.
 The cost for optional hike down the crater cost IDR 400,000 IDR for 1 pax private group and IDR 200,000 each person for group size 2 and above.
-This includes both fees to the miner, gas mask and a little incentive to the driver/tour guide for the extra hours.
+This includes both fees to the guide and gas mask rental.
+Since 2017, it is no longer allowed to directly engage a local miner to be a guide anymore.

 7. What is the temperature at Ijen?